Ohio State Tax

 More Help with Ohio Tax

-Luckily, we can help!
-Use Tax Pro Go, virtual tax preparation that matches you with a tax pro with Ohio-specific tax expertise.
+So, get help with H&R Block Virtual!
+With this service, we’ll match you with a tax pro with Ohio tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only OH state taxes, including federal deductions for paying state taxes.
+We can help with your OH taxes, including federal deductions for paying state taxes.